mislav/poignant-guide/_posts/1900-01-04-floating-little-leaves.md

 ### Settle Down, Your Ideas Aren’t Trapped

-Here, let’s get your ideas back to their original verbage, so you can rumminate over their brilliance.
+Here, let’s get your ideas back to their original verbage, so you can ruminate over their brilliance.

 {% highlight rb %}